Volscente/NexusLLM/documentation/docs/evaluation.md

 print(metric.is_successful())
 ```

-## Answer Relevancy
+### Answer Relevancy
-### Introduction
+It assesses whether RAG generator outputs concise answers,
-It assesses whether RAG generator outputs concise answers, and can be calculated by determining the proportion of sentences in an LLM output that a relevant to the input.
+and can be calculated by determining the proportion of sentences in an LLM output

-### Code
+that a relevant to the input.

 ```python
 from deepeval.metrics import AnswerRelevancyMetric from deepeval.test_case import LLMTestCase